michaelsullivan0220/kickstarter-analysis/README.md

 May, June & July also saw the highest total of successful campaigns at 111, 100, & 87 respectively giving those months the highest probability to succeed.
 Campaigns started in May were successful in over two-thirds of of cases (66.9%).
 June (65.4%) and July (63.0%) show similar but slightly less success. the month with the lowest rate of success was December.
 Of all campaigns initiated in December, less than half (48.3%) went on to hit their goal.

 ![outcome by date](https://github.com/michaelsullivan0220/kickstarter-analysis/blob/michaelsullivan0220-patch-1/Resources/Theater_Outcomes_vs_Launch.png)
-*See Table 1.1 in Appendix for data included in the graph above:*
+*See Table 1.1 in Appendix for data included in the graph above.*

 ### Analysis of Outcomes Based on Goals
 #### Outcomes of Kickstarter Campaigns by Goal Amount ($)